pniebrzydowski/wedding/content/de/accommodation-more.md

 ---
-title: "Accommodation Information"
+title: "Additional Accommodation"
 ---

-## Accommodation
+## Additional Accommodation

 Grein is a small, but touristy town directly along the Danube.
 Therefore, the number of available accommodations during the summer can be quite limited, and we highly recommend booking accommodation as soon as possible!